Gleyber Torres: Early life

 Torres was born and raised in Caracas by his parents, Eusebio Torres and Ibelise Castro.
 Intrigued by the name "Gleyber," his father decided to name Torres after it because of its uniqueness.
 Torres grew up in a middle-class household.
 However, life at home devolved into unrest, with many citizens rebelling against the government in the wake of constant food shortages, rampant crime and widespread violence.

 Torres started playing baseball at the age of four as a center fielder, catcher, pitcher, and eventually shortstop.
 His passion for baseball grew watching games on television, while idolizing his favorite player Omar Vizquel.
 Torres also played basketball briefly in high school, but he quit the sport on his father's instructions in order to focus on baseball.

 Academies began to take notice of Torres's talent and wanted to help him become a professional.
 At 14, Torres moved to Maracay to enroll in an academy that had contacts with MLB scouts.

 Professional career

-Chicago Cubs (2014–2016)
+Chicago Cubs

 Torres signed with the Chicago Cubs as an international free agent in 2013 for a $1.7 million signing bonus.
 He made his professional debut in 2014 with the Arizona Cubs of the Rookie-level Arizona League.
 He was later promoted to the Boise Hawks of the Low-A Northwest League.
 In 50 games for the two teams combined, he hit .297/.386/.440 with two home runs.